 Most recently though, my inspiration comes from observing light and shadows.
 Light has the ability to capture my attention and move my brain.
 With my sun sculpture series, I build the drawing from metal and plexiglass and it isn’t complete until I bring the piece into the sun’s light to see the shadow it makes.
 That is the art for me.
 I have started exploring having a light source within the sculpture too, so that the piece can be experienced in the dark.

 Best and worst thing about being an artist?

-Tell us some things about you or your art that most don’t know.
+Tell us something about you (or your art) that most don’t know.